“How big a fool are you, old man? If there are enemies in this wood, a fire is the last thing we want.”

 A wise piece of advice that Qhorin explains to Jon is, “to lead men you must know them.”
 (ACOK/Jon VII) Jeor comes to his realizations his own way, and then shares his epiphanies with Sam to which Jon later repeats in his own words.

-At the end of ASOS/Jon III, Jon enters another a deep cave, this time with Ygritte, where they have sexytime pillow talk about cannibalism and Ygritte “nibbles” his neck.
-The chapter ends with Ygritte practically pleading, “I don’ tever want t’ leave this cave, Jon Snow.
+At the end of A Storm of Swords, Jon III, Jon enters another a deep cave, this time with Ygritte, where they have sexytime pillow talk about cannibalism and Ygritte ‘nibbles’ his neck.
+In all of my readings of Martin’s work, “nibbling” rarely happens, no one ‘nibbles’ except the fire people.
+I detailed this a bit on another page.
+Ok, a horse may nibble grass, but that is not the same thing.
+The Jon III chapter ends with Ygritte practically pleading, “I don’ tever want t’ leave this cave, Jon Snow.
 Not ever.”
-But when you take a closer look at what Ygritte is saying in this scene, she is tempting Jon to stay in the underworld.
+But when you take a closer look at what Ygritte is saying in this scene, she is tempting Jon to stay in the underworld- she is hte fire/lava within the mountain.
+A Greeshka “goddess” as Martin writes about in A Song for Lya.
 Perpetual hibernation is not a healthy habitat for a bear, as bears are meant to emerge from hiding.
-Bears have a job to do and they do not hide from their mission.
+Bears have a job to do and they do not hide from their mission to protect the forest and it’s inhabitants from hunters.
 They charge head on with raging force.

 Jon seems to realize this because the start of ASOS/Jon IV has Jon emerging like a bear from a cave, without Ghost anywhere in range, and yet he took a breath of crisp morning air and, “allowed himself to hope.”